SlotkinLab/slotkinlab.github.io/index.md

   </h1>

 Welcome to the Slotkin laboratory!
 We are located at the [Donald Danforth Plant Science Center](https://www.danforthcenter.org) in St. Louis, Missouri.
-We are also affiliated with the [Division of Biological Sciences at the University of Missouri-Columbia](https://biology.missouri.edu).
-Follow this [link to our lab’s page with the Danforth Center’s website](https://www.danforthcenter.org/our-work/principal-investigators/r-keith-slotkin/).
+We are also a part of the [Division of Biological Sciences at the University of Missouri-Columbia](https://biology.missouri.edu) and affiliated with the [Department of Biology at Washington University in St. Louis](https://biology.wustl.edu).
+Follow this [link to our lab’s page on the Danforth Center’s website](https://www.danforthcenter.org/our-work/principal-investigators/r-keith-slotkin/).
 For our latest news and updates, follow [Keith’s Twitter account](https://twitter.com/Slotkin_Lab).

 {% include feature_row %}